heimdallrj/x-in-a-nutshell/golang.md

 ### 1: Variables and Operators
 - Introduction
 - What Does Go Look Like?
-- Exercise 1.01: Using Variables, Packages, and Functions to Print Stars
+- Using Variables, Packages, and Functions to Print Stars
-- Activity 1.01 Defining and Printing
+  - Defining and Printing
 - Declaring Variables
   - Declaring a Variable Using var
-Exercise 1.02: Declaring a Variable Using var Declaring Multiple Variables at Once with var
+  - Declaring Multiple Variables at Once with var
-Exercise 1.03: Declaring Multiple Variables at Once with var Skipping the Type or Value When Declaring Variables Exercise 1.04: Skipping the Type or Value When Declaring Variables Type Inference Gone Wrong
+  - Skipping the Type or Value When Declaring Variables
+  - Type Inference Gone Wrong
 Short Variable Declaration
 Exercise 1.05: Implementing Short Variable Declaration Declaring Multiple Variables with a Short Variable Declaration